 Food and drink

-Real ales: Flying Monk, Ramsbury Gold, West Berkshire Good Old Boy, Loose Cannon Abingdon Bridge
+Real ales available: Flying Monk, Ramsbury Gold, West Berkshire Good Old Boy, Loose Cannon Abingdon Bridge